TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

   -v, --verbose      enable verbose (increase detail with --log_level)

 Notes:
-  - Solidity files found in the local folder with the name '<address>.sol' are converted to an ABI prior to processing (and then removed).
+  - For the --sol option, place the solidity files in the current working folder.
+  - Search for either four byte signatures or event signatures with the --find option.
 ```

 **Source code**: [`tools/grabABI`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/tools/grabABI)